Serena Hackerott, Ph.D.

 Coral Environmental Memory

-In Dr. Eirin-Lopez's Environmental Epigenetics lab, my dissertation research focuses on coral responses to environmental stress.
+In Dr. Eirin-Lopez's Environmental Epigenetics lab, my dissertation research focused on coral responses to environmental stress.
 I am particularly interested in coral environmental memory, including the molecular underpinnings and applications to restoration.

 Read my Review Paper